cjndubisi/cbh-take-home-project/Ticket_Breakdown.md

     Scenario: Allow Facility Manager to add custom ids to a selected agent Given Agent exist in the database
-        When Facility Manager selects a given agent to edit by tapping the edit button Then the website prompts the user with a dialog box containing all the agent's fields And the user is displayed (listed among) with a text field with a place holder 'Custon ID'
+        When Facility Manager selects a given agent to edit by tapping the edit button And the website prompts the user with a dialog box containing all the agent's fields Then the user is displayed (listed among) with a text field with a place holder 'Custom ID'

+    Scenario: Verify Facility Manager is warned when setting a custom ID Given Facility Manager has executed 'Allow Facilities to add custom ids to a selected agent' When Facility Manager taps the update button Then the website tells the user "Custom ID cannot be modified once set'

-    Scenario: Facility Manager cannot modify custom ID once set Given Facility Manager has executed 'Allow Facilities to add custom ids to a selected agent' When Facility Manager selects a given agent to edit by tapping the edit button Then the website disables the textfield containing the previously filled custom ID
+    Scenario: Verify Facility Manager cannot modify custom ID once set Given Facility Manager has executed 'Allow Facilities to add custom ids to a selected agent' And custom ID contains a value (has been previously set) Then the website disables the textfield containing the previously filled custom ID

     Scenario: As a Facility Manager, I would like to generate a report by only agent's custom ID Given User has executed the scenario " As a Facility Manager I would like to add a custom ID to every agent When User hits report on the dashboard
-        Then the App generates a PDF report containing only agent's custom ID
+        Then the website generates a PDF report containing only agent's custom ID

+Estimate Metrics
+- 2 - Quick: an hour or less
+- 4 - Ok: a few hours
+- 6 - Moderate: a day
+- 8 - Difficult: more than a day

+Estimates
+    Ok(4): Allow Facility Manager to add custom ids to a selected agent Quick(2): Verify Facility Manager cannot modify custom ID once set Quick(2): Verify Facility Manager cannot modify custom ID once set Ok(4): As a Facility Manager, I would like to generate a report by only agent's custom ID